 Using a content management system

-A content management system (CMS) is a tool for creating and publishing content to the web.
+A content management system (CMS) is a tool for creating and publishing content on the web.
 No programming experience is needed, but you need to be reasonably internet savvy.

 There are many free and paid-for CMS tools out there, but the most popular free ones are: